 Revocation - CCP or ADP.

-Any CCP or ADP may be revoked in accordance with the procedure set forth in Section L-II 5.11 of this Chapter.
+Any CCP or ADP may be revoked in accordance with the procedure set forth in Section L-II 5.11.
 A CCP or ADP may be revoked based on a finding that any of the following have occurred: